 Independent study research projects are an integral and immensely popular component of undergraduate BME education at Duke.
 In any given semester, about one-third of the majors are taking an independent study course.
-Up to two such courses may be counted as BME electives.
-Independent study courses are taken in the Junior and/or Senior years.
+Up to two such courses may be counted as BME electives if they are taken in the junior or senior years.

 Advantages of Independent Study

-Independent study course work can be used to satisfy requirements toward Graduation with Departmental Distinction (GwDD), provided the student's GPA is at least 3.500.
+Independent study course work can be used to satisfy requirements toward Graduation with Departmental Distinction (GwDD), provided the student's GPA is at least 3.5.
+In addition, the best research projects are eligible for the BME Departmental awards: the Helmholtz Award, the Clark Awards, and the Edward D. "Ned" Light Memorial Award.

 - Implementing a Rechargeable Battery for an Implantable Neural Acquisition System